Who We Are

 Our Core Values:

 Community is a deeply imbedded value of FCS.
 Nearly four decades has demonstrated that the most transformative urban ministry is community-based.
 Thus, FCS focuses on a single neglected neighborhood for an extended period of time until health returns.
-Though not all FCS programs are exclusively single-community focused, all share the same commitment to community development.

 We practice equality, believing that every voice matters and that all people are made in the image of God.